 For international destinations outside of Asia, the Australian Government OS-HELP offers a loan of $6,913 (2020 numbers), which is the maximum one can borrow for a six-month study period.
 The amount is a bit higher ($8,295) for students who studyin Asia, plus an additional $1,104 if the student completes an Asian language study program in preparation for study in Asia.

 There also may be scholarship opportunities available to support JCU students studying abroad.

 In the end, Dennae says, an international short study program shapes you as a person.
 “For me, I definitely developed an international mindset and global perspective.”

 Why international experience with JCU matters

-If you are a JCU student, and you are interested in studying overseas for credit towards your JCU degree, get in touch with JCU Global Mobility who can assist you in finding a program that will be interesting and useful for you and your career.
+If you are a JCU student, and you are interested in studying overseas for credit towards your JCU degree, get in touch with JCU Global Experience who can assist you in finding a program that will be interesting and useful for you and your career.